ddrum001/patents_project/README.md

 ## Finding where innovation lives!
 [www.patentlyinnovative.net](http://www.patentlyinnovative.net)

-Patently Innovative is a tool to track innovation in different regions by collecting, cleaning, and aggregating patent information from the United States Patent and Trademark Office (USPTO) using technologies from the Hadoop ecosystem.
+Patently Innovative is a tool to track innovation in different states by collecting, cleaning, and aggregating patent information from the United States Patent and Trademark Office (USPTO) using technologies from the Hadoop ecosystem.